crapp/geomandel/README.md

 * master      : Main development branch.
 Everything in here is guaranteed to compile and is tested.
 This is the place for new features and bugfixes.
 Pull requests welcome.
-* dev         : Test branch.
+* dev         : Test branch and wild west area.
 May not compile.
 * release-x.x : Branch for a release.
 Only bugfixes are allowed here.
 Pull requests welcome.
 * gh-pages    : Special branch for static HTML content hosted by github.io.